MadArkitekt/8bit-Tweetit/README.md

 8bitStatus
 ==========

-## Tweet "The O.G. of Emoji" in all of the glory that is 8-bit
+## Tweet using *"The O.G. of Emoji"* in all of the glory that is 8-bit